-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news Media coverage MARCH 2010
+See all news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage MARCH 2010

 Arial acrobatics above the newly opened Seaplane Harbour12.05.2012